mrchessmaster/GVHSSA/README.md

 # GVHSSA
-This is the github repository for Greater Vancouver High School Science Olympics
+This is the repository for all technical files pertinent to the Greater Vancouver High School Science Olympics

+* Includes